-Even small changes such as such as switching to Energy Star appliances, adding insulation and turning off unneeded appliances can take a chunk out of your home energy bills.
-Check out the following useful tips and more to help you make energy conservation a part of your home and/or business.
+Even small changes such as switching to Energy Star appliances, adding insulation and turning off unneeded appliances can take a chunk out of your home energy bills.
+Check out the following useful tips and rebate programs to help you make energy conservation a part of your home and/or business.

 The Community Action Plan includes activities to reduce energy consumption, pollution and greenhouse gases associated with transportation, buildings, solid waste and agriculture.